AdaezeIkemefuna/AdaezeIkemefuna/README.md

 - 🌱 I’m currently learning NodeJs
 - 👯 I’m looking to collaborate on projects and also network.
 - 💬 Ask me about anything, i will tell you what i do not know.
-- ⚡ Fun fact: I have a PhD in Web Development, which stands fro Projects Half-Done 😄
+- ⚡ Fun fact: I have a PhD in Web Development, which stands for Projects Half-Done 😄